parameterIT/tool/documentation/docs/aggregation.md

 # What is an aggregation formula?

+![Group 3](https://user-images.githubusercontent.com/66801011/224264480-a66d91be-fa04-4994-a719-d390d2297ff4.png)

-An aggregation formula is a piece of arithmetic that decides how to aggregate the result of individual metrics.
+An aggregation formula is an arithmetic formula that decides how to aggregate the result of an arbitrary amount of sub-aggregations and metrics.

 Aggregating metric results is a way of approximating higher level qualitative attributes, such as maintainability or reliability.
-However, as no such thing as a single formula for calculating such attributes exist these are often very context specific and rarely work well with a one-fits-all solution.
-This tool helps combat that, and lets the user define what metrics aggregate into these higher level attributes.

-![Group 3](https://user-images.githubusercontent.com/66801011/224264480-a66d91be-fa04-4994-a719-d390d2297ff4.png)

-With this you can in turn decide to create multiple layers of aggregation into higher level concepts.
-As the output of aggregation formulas have to conform to the same output format as the metrics, one can create a tree structure of aggregating results.
+The importance of an aggregation varies depending on the user, and therefore these aggregations need fit the request of the user.
+Modu helps combat this by letting the user define what sub-aggregations and metrics aggregate into these higher level attributes, and potentially their importance as well.

 ![Group 6](https://user-images.githubusercontent.com/66801011/224274806-4eaa0554-321b-4d13-9095-7787fd7d9c60.png)